MrDobbs1/Cybersecurity-Labs/01-Secure-Corp-Network/README.md

 ## The Topology Map:
 ![Network Topology](Topology-Map.png)

-## The denied access from the Guest PC
+## The denied access from the Guest PC:
 ![Network Topology](Result-of-Lab.png)